Operation Juno: Sinking of HMS Glorious

-On the night of 7/8 June, the aircraft carrier Glorious (Captain Guy D'Oyly-Hughes), took on board ten 263 Squadron Royal Air Force (RAF) Gladiator fighters and eight Hurricane fighters of 46 Squadron, the first landing of modern aircraft without arrester hooks on a carrier.
-The fighters had flown from land bases to keep them from being destroyed in the evacuation.
-Glorious was part of a troop convoy headed for Scapa Flow, also including the carrier Ark Royal.
-In the early hours of 8 June, D'Oyly-Hughes requested permission to proceed independently with Acasta and Ardent, at a faster speed because he was impatient to hold a court-martial of his Commander, Flying, J. B. Heath and of Lieutenant Commander Evelyn Slessor.
-(Note: Heath had refused an order to attack certain shore targets on the grounds that his aircraft were unsuited to the task and had been left behind in Scapa to await trial.)
+On the night of 7/8 June, the aircraft carrier Glorious (Captain Guy D'Oyly-Hughes), took on board ten Gladiator fighters of 263 Squadron Royal Air Force (RAF) and eight Hurricane fighters of 46 Squadron, the first landing of modern aircraft without arrester hooks on an aircraft carrier.
+The fighters had flown from land bases to avoid being destroyed in the evacuation.
+Glorious was part of a troop convoy headed for Scapa Flow, also including the carrier Ark Royal but in the early hours of 8 June, D'Oyly-Hughes requested permission to proceed independently with Acasta and Ardent.

 Glorious was in a low state of readiness.
-The crow's nest look-out was not manned, leaving the observation task to the destroyers with much lower observation angles.
+The crow's nest lookout was not manned, leaving the observation task to the destroyers with much lower observation angles.
 Only twelve out of 18 boilers were in use, so she could not develop quickly full speed [from 17 kn to 30 kn].
-Glorious carried seven Hurricanes and ten Gladiators from the RAF along with six Swordfish of 823 Naval Air Squadron and the Sea Gladiators of 802 Naval Air Squadron.
+Glorious carried the seven Hurricanes and ten Gladiators of the RAF along with six Swordfish of 823 Naval Air Squadron and the Sea Gladiators of 802 Naval Air Squadron.
 A Swordfish and three Sea Gladiators were at ten minutes' notice below deck but the previous commander always had some aircraft in the air.
 D'Oyly-Hughes failed to launch aircraft for a Combat Air Patrol around the carrier group, reportedly to give the aircrews a rest.